dji-sdk/Mobile-SDK-Android-V5/README.md

 [中文版](README_CN.md)

+## Dear Developer

+Since we have released the DJI Mobile SDK V5.1.0 Version, we have received lots of valuable feedback from our developers.
+Now we wish to collect the evaluation of this version from you.
+Your feedback will affect the roadmap of MSDK.
+Please take your time to complete our survey: [MSDK V5.1.0 version release survey](https://docs.google.com/forms/d/e/1FAIpQLSfv1-gzmwoA8xOm1x8pC40TU3Kwi01DbNqN4d7fTnhZMAhbvA/viewform)

 ## What is DJI Mobile SDK V5?

 DJI Mobile SDK V5 has a series of APIs to control the software and hardware interfaces of an aircraft.
 We provide an open source production sample and a tutorial for developers to develop a more competitive drone solution on mobile device.
 This improves the experience and efficiency of MSDK App development.